-Marches of Time 2025
+Following the hugely successful Marches of Time 2025

-The 3rd annual weekend of History themed talks in the beautiful settings of Historic Marches Country Houses
+The 3rd annual weekend of History themed talks in the beautiful settings of Historic Marches Country Houses was a wonderful day out for all the family at Stokesay Court - what will 2026 bring?

-The Line up for 2025 so far:
+The Line up for 2025 was:

 Piers Torday, is a bestselling and award-winning writer for children, best known for The Last Wild series (Guardian Children’s Fiction Prize) and his stage adaption of John Masefield’s The Box of Delights (RSC/Wilton’s Music Hall).